Frequently Asked Questions

 The deadline for form completion for all presenters is within 2 weeks of receiving the invitation to present.
 They only take a few minutes – please do them quickly.

 Attendees REALLY want you to, and we do too.
-You don’t have to post your slides as handouts.
-We are asking you to do a simple one-page summary with key take-aways, resources for follow up, contact info if you want to give that out – anything that makes sense and will give attendees a tangible resource that will remind them of your presentation after the deluge of information they receive at the conference.
+You don’t have to post your slides as handouts (though we would love it if you did!)
+We are asking you to do at least a simple one-page summary with key takeaways, resources for follow-up, contact info if you want to give that out – anything that makes sense and will give attendees a tangible resource that will remind them of your presentation after the deluge of information they receive at the conference.